Best 3-Year CDs January 2025

 Now that the Fed's rate hiking campaign is over, the boon to CD rates has come to an end.
 If you act fast, however, you can still lock in an impressive rate.

-Currently, many of the top-yielding CD accounts still have rates well over 4%.
+Currently, many of the top-yielding CD accounts still have rates around 4%.
 So, if you’re saving for an upcoming purchase, or just looking for a fixed and safe return on your cash, opening a 3-year CD account could be a smart option.
 Just make sure you won’t need access to your money before the CD's maturity date.

 Best 3-year CD accounts